 Originally built in the 12th century, the castle was burned to the ground in 1418 by Charles VII.
 It remained in ruins until 1518 when it was rebuilt by a local noble.
 However, the French king Francis I confiscated the unfinished château in 1535 and gave it to one of his knights as a reward for his service, who then left it half built.
-The castle’s condition deteriorated through the centuries until, in the 1820s, the new owner undertook extensive alteration work to make it the beauty it is today.
+The castle’s condition deteriorated through the centuries until, in the 1820s, the new owner undertook extensive alteration work opened the castle to public visitors in 1850.
+In 2014, it underwent another several-year round of renovations both inside and out, restoring it to the beauty it is today.

-A lot of the place was (still) under construction when I was there, so not all the rooms were open.
-The interior was simple and well explained by signs but lacked any ornate furniture, paintings, or fixtures.
-This place had my favorite exterior, though.
+This place had my favorite exterior out of all the castles I saw.
 I loved the square configuration, with its turrets overlooking the garden; the fact that it’s built on a pond; and the long cobblestone driveway leading in from town.
 It’s easy to imagine royalty trotting down in their carriages to the wrought-iron gates on their way to attend a ball.

-How to get there – You can take a thirty minute train ride from Tours.
-The castle is a 20 minute walk from the station.
+How to get there – You can take a 30-minute train ride from Tours.
+The castle is a 20-minute walk from the station.

 Chenonceau is one of the best-known châteaux in the Loire Valley.
 It was built in 1514 on the foundations of an old mill.
 In 1535, it was seized by King Francis I for unpaid debts.
 Then in 1547, Henry II gave it as a gift to his mistress, Diane de Poitiers (now one of the most famous women in French history).
 Diane oversaw the planting of extensive flower and vegetable gardens.
 In fact, the gardens are still laid out in her original design.

 Walking through a forest that opens up on two gardens (still maintained in their old style), you see this beautiful, thin castle that spans a river.
 The interior is quite small (it’s longer than it is wide), and while the rooms are well preserved, they are often very crowded since they are so small.
-They’re beautiful, but it’s rather nice to go into the gallery and stare out across the river.
-The gardens were cool to see in bloom, and there’s even a little maze on the grounds (though it’s easy to get out).
+The gardens are marvelous to see in bloom, and there’s even a little maze on the grounds (though it’s easy to get out).
 (Another fun fact: This castle divided Vichy and German-controlled France and was often used to smuggle Jews to safety.)

-So how do you visit all these beautiful castles (and the 70+ not listed here)?
+So how do you visit all these castles (and the 70+ not listed here)?
 They are pretty easy to visit — all but a handful are accessible by bus or train, and those that aren’t are usually only about a 20-30-minute bike ride from the nearest town.
-But admission fees of 10 euros a pop can really add up and make castle-hopping a really un-budget activity.
+But admission fees of 10-20 EUR a pop can really add up and make castle-hopping a really un-budget activity.
 However, there are a few ways to save money on the castle experience:

 - The tourism office in Tours sells discounted tickets, so it’s best to buy many of your tickets there.
-They are 1 to 2 euros off the price at the castles.
+They are 1-2 EUR off the price at the castles.

 - Most of the castles are near train stations (the farthest I walked was 20 minutes to the Azay castle), so there is no need to take one of the expensive tours that whisk you to a bunch of châteaux in a short period of time.
 Plan your visit around the trains and buses.

 - For castles not near the train station, you can rent bikes near the tourism offices.
-A bike is 15 euros for the day.
+A bike is around 15 EUR for the day.

 - If you want to drive, this region is best explored by car so you can see everything.
-Car rentals cost about 30-40 euros per day.
+Car rentals cost about 30-40 EUR per day.

 - Most of the castles sell food that’s overpriced, even by French standards.
 However, you can bring your own food and water, so take a little picnic to eat on the grounds and save yourself a ton of money!

 My only regret is that I didn’t have more time to see even more castles.
-It can be crazy spending 20-30 euros a day just on castles, but I found each one beautiful, unique, and filled with history that gave me a greater understanding of the region.
+It can be crazy spending 20-30 EUR a day just on castles, but I found each one gorgeous, majestic, unique, and filled with history that gave me a greater understanding of the region.
 Even if you’re not as castle-hungry as I am, be sure to visit some of these majestic places.
 Even the popular ones are worth the crowds.

-You can visit many on a day trip from Paris, but I suggest roaming the region for at least a few days, taking in the castles, drinking an obscene amount of wine at an outdoor café, and soaking up some of the history, charm, and culture that makes France the special place that is.
+You can visit many on a day trip from Paris, but I suggest roaming the region for at least a few days, taking in the castles, drinking an obscene amount of wine outdoor cafés, and soaking up some of the history, charm, and culture that makes France the special place that is.